HMS Jackal (1801): Service

 Jackal was built to a design by Sir John Henslow.
 The Royal Navy commissioned her in April 1801 under the command of Lieutenant George Pattison, for the Nore.
 In 1802 Lieutenant William Hicks replaced Pattinson.
 An investigation by the Victualling Commissioners resulted in a court martial dismissing Hicks from the Navy for what was a kick-back scheme.
 Further investigation implicated the commanders of six more vessels in accepting over-charging by suppliers at Margate.

 Lieutenant Charles Tovey Leaver recommissioned Jackal in April 1803.

 On the afternoon of 29 September 1803, Jackall sighted and chased a sloop running along the shore between Nieuport and Dunkirk.
 The wind fell so Leaver sent 11 men in a boat to board the quarry.
 As the British approached, the sloop ran ashore near three field pieces and a small battery of two guns, and her crew of 10 or 12 men escaped on shore.
 Jackall, which had been using her sweeps, and with the assistance of a light breeze that had arisen, came up and provided support for the boat and the sloop, which the boarding party had gotten off.
 The sloop turned out to be from Dunkirk, armed with four 2-pounder guns, and possibly serving to transport troops.
 Despite the fire from the sloop before she grounded, and the guns on shore, which were within 25 yards of the sloop, the British sustained no casualties.
 The sloop turned out to be San Façon.

-In June 1804 Jackall detained and sent into Dover Vrow Elina, of Embden, which was sailing from Dort to France.
+In June 1804 Jackall detained and sent into Dover Vrow Elina, of Emden, which was sailing from Dort to France.

 In 1804 Lieutenant Charles Stewart replaced Leaver.
 Stewart was captain on 14 June when Jackall intercepted three luggers off Kent.
 She was able to capture two, Io, of Deal, and Nancy, both of which turned out to be smuggling brandy and gin from Guernsey.
 Stewart sent them into Dover.

 Jackall came into Deal with the loss of her fore top-mast on 23 September.

 Still, in October, Jackal detained and sent into Dover Juno, Schels, master, which had been carrying wheat from Amsterdam to Cadiz.